Boundary Encroachment, Adverse Possession & Easements

 Our San Diego real estate lawyers have more than 50 years of combined experience both reviewing property-related documents and representing clients in court.
 We can explain the different methods of asset protection available to you and help you proceed in a way that prevents legal setbacks in the future.

 A boundary encroachment occurs when someone constructs something that intrudes upon your property.
-This could involve residential homes or commercial real estate.
-Not only is this a nuisance, it can also affect your ability to sell the property later.
+This could involve commercial real estate.
+Not only is this a nuisance, but it can also affect your ability to sell the property later.

 In California, one example that we see often involves violations of California solar rights laws, such as the Solar Rights Act and Solar Shade Act.
 If your neighbor constructs something that blocks your solar panels, for example, you need to take action.
 If your neighbor refuses to respect your property rights, we can attempt to resolve things amicably and/or file a lawsuit.
 This way, the court can order him to stop encroaching upon your property.

 What is the Difference Between Encroachment and Easement?

 Encroachment and easement are similar, however, easements must be agreed upon by both parties, formally or informally.
 The activities of each property owner are usually authorized or compensation is involved.
 Encroachment refers to activity that is unauthorized.

 An easement is a property right of access.
 Easements allow the government, private companies and/or individuals to lawfully use a portion of your real property.
 This could apply to utility companies running electrical or sewage pipes under your home (utility easements), or the city allowing residents to access a public lake or park by crossing a part of your property (easements by necessity).
 You can also sell a portion of your property as an easement to someone else (private easement) or grant someone access to your property for a set period of time (prescriptive easement).